Section 4 of the IPC Membership Contract

 The resident coffer, pays out to all the participants eligible for income sharing.
 In this case 4 participant with each one receiving $55.

-Example 1 with 100 hours of Shawolo expected: A participant works his full 100 Shawolo hours for the month and also earned $500 during a 25 hour period from some outside source.
-Note: if it was inside source the monies would be divided in the cooperatives or businesses through the Share the Wealth Dividends so it can only be from outside sources, be it other employers or some self employed good or service.
-To calculate in this case how much the participant keeps and how much goes to the Share the Dividends Plan we would take the total amount of monies earned in that month = $500 and divide that by the total amount of hours worked in the month, which in this case would be 100 Shawalo hours and 25 outside hours for a total of 125 hours, which gives us a $4 an hour average, which we then multiply by the outside hours.
-In this case 25 x $4 which equals $100, which would be what the participant keeps for them self.
+Example 1, with 100 hours of Shawoho expected per 28 days: A participant works his full 100 Shawoho hours for the month and also earned $500 during a 25 hour period from some outside source.
+Note: if it was an inside source the monies would be divided in the cooperatives or businesses through the Share the Wealth Dividends so it can only be from outside sources, be it other employers or some self employed good or service.
+To calculate in this case how much the participant keeps and how much goes to the Share the Dividends Plan we would take the total amount of monies earned in that month = $500 and divide that by the total amount of hours worked in the month, which in this case would be 100 Shawoho hours and 25 outside hours for a total of 125 hours, which gives us a $4 an hour average, which we then multiply by the outside hours.
+In this case 25 x $4 which equals $100, which would be what the participant keeps for themselves.
 The remaining $400 goes into the Share the Dividends Plan and a part of these monies will also come back to the participant when divvied up accordingly.

-Example 2 with 100 hours of Shawolo expected: A participant decides to come live in the IPC who telecommutes or makes money through a personal business they run, or perhaps work outside the land on a full time basis in a good paying job.
+Example 2, with 100 hours of Shawoho expected per 28 days: A participant decides to come live in the IPC who telecommutes or makes money through a personal business they run, or perhaps work outside the land on a full time basis in a good paying job.
 Let us imagine that they earn $20 an hour and prefer this job to others available in the community so they choose to work all their time in this.
-They work 160 hours that month (60 more than the required minimum Shawolo). $20 an hour multiplied by 160 hours = $3,200.
+They work 160 hours that month (60 more than the required minimum Shawoho). $20 an hour multiplied by 160 hours = $3,200.
 In this case, 100 hours goes to the community coffers (to be divvied up in the normal fashion) and 60 hours goes to the participant.
 Thus in this case, $2000 to the community coffers and $1200 in the participants pocket.
-In this way they are doing what they love and are helping the community in bringing the commodity of money and are still living in the shared economy and benefiting from all the services that the Tribe and land offers as well as getting a part of the Share the Dividends Plan.
+In this way they are doing what they love and are helping the community in bringing the commodity of money and are still living in the shared economy and benefiting from all the services that the Tribe and land offers as well as still getting a part of the Share the Dividends Plan.